Club Tijuana: Women's section

 Club Tijuana (Women), founded in 2014, that participated in the US-based Women's Premier Soccer League in the summer and in the Liga Mayor Femenil in the winter.
 In their first year, they finished in the middle of the competitive Pac-South division of WPSL before becoming Mexican national champions.

 Since 2017 participates in the Liga MX Femenil.

+In pop culture

+The 2016 documentary film Club Frontera by Chris Cashman focuses on the Xolos and the positive perspective of Tijuana.